pawurb/mevlog-rs/README.md

 Rust-based CLI tool for querying and monitoring EVM blockchain transactions, with flexible filtering and EVM tracing capabilities.
 It's a tool for MEV searchers who prefer command-line workflows over web-based explorers.

-`mevlog` allows you to analyze transaction details, detect validator bribes, track storage changes, search by block ranges, ENS domains, emitted event names, gas prices, and method calls.
+`mevlog` allows you to analyze transaction details via a simple CLI interface.
+It currently offers the following features:

+- regexp search by emmited event names
+- search by ENS names
+- filter txs based on their position in a block
+- search by root method calls
+- track smart contract storage changes
+- detect validator bribes
+- filter txs by real (including bribe) gas prices and cost

 All while working on public RPC endpoints thanks to leveraging EVM tracing via [Revm](https://github.com/bluealloy/revm).

 ## Getting started